chronushealth/Water-Resources-problem/README.md

 ## Disclaimer
 *We have not been contracted by the Federal government for any work nor are we a water consulting company advising any government entity on any strategy.
-This is a hyothetical scenario for screening job applicants applying to Chronus Health*
+This is a hypothetical scenario for screening job applicants applying to Chronus Health*

 * did you read this 1: send an email to schedule an initial discussion before you start solving and coding
 * did you read this 2: Simplify, Simplify, Simplify